 Consumers in the pilot who received their closing documents in advance of closing and found errors on their closing documents were more likely to flag and ask for corrections on errors before they got to the closing meeting.
 Those in the pilot who reviewed their documents early were also less likely to say that they felt rushed during their closing meeting.
 Since these borrowers had the documents early, the “closing” effectively started days before meeting, and borrowers had time to ask questions before they signed on the dotted line.

 3. Know about the mortgage process before you owe

-Consumers in the study who used the CFPB’s educational tools such as Ask CFPB, a database of commonly asked financial questions, and our found in Owning a Home, were more likely to feel that they could play an active role in their closing process than those who didn’t.
+Consumers in the study who used the CFPB’s educational tools such as Ask CFPB, a database of commonly asked financial questions, and our found in Buying a House, were more likely to feel that they could play an active role in their closing process than those who didn’t.
 Consumers who used some of these tools were also much more likely to report stronger agreement on statements like “I had a clear understanding of why the costs outlined in my initial Good Faith Estimate were different than my final closing costs.”